MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-antivirus/detect-block-potentially-unwanted-apps-windows-defender-antivirus.md

 The potentially unwanted application (PUA) protection feature in Windows Defender Antivirus can detect and block PUAs on endpoints in your network.

-These applications are not considered viruses, malware, or other types of threats, but they might perform actions on endpoints that adversely affect endpoint performance or use. _PUA_ can also refer to an application that has a poor reputation, as assessed by Microsoft Defender ATP, due to certain kinds of undesirable behavior.
+Potentially unwanted applications are not considered viruses, malware, or other types of threats, but they might perform actions on endpoints that adversely affect endpoint performance or use. _PUA_ can also refer to an application that has a poor reputation, as assessed by Microsoft Defender ATP, due to certain kinds of undesirable behavior.

 These kinds of undesirable PUA behavior include: